Digital Agency Industry Report

 This distribution of billable to non-billable hours is highly dependent on the position type.
 Internally-focused marketers and Business Development / Sales employees are expected to bill the fewest hours weekly, with many not being required to bill any.
 Production employees (Designers, Developers, and client-focused marketers) are expected to bill the most, around 30hrs/week.

-The average combined compensation for an owner in our 2022 Salary Survey was $242k, half of which was salary, while the other half was comprised of dividends, withdrawals, bonuses, or other cash compensation.
+The average combined compensation for an owner in our 2024 survey was $267k, up from $242k in 2022.
+Similar to 2022, half of the compensation came from salary, while the other half was comprised of dividends, withdrawals, bonuses, or other cash compensation.

-Firm size correlated with greater compensation.
-Studio shop owners took home an average of $171k, Small shop owners earned $252k, and Medium shop owners received an average of $351k.Salaries
+Firm size correlated with greater compensation until agencies grew above 50 full-time employees.
+Studio shop owners took home an average of $192k, Small shop owners earned $305k, Medium shop owners $335k, and Large agency owners received an average of $226k.

 More articles